deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Requested domain is reserved.
     *   Linked resource in pending delete prohibits operation.
     *   Requested domain requires a claims notice.
-    *   Nameservers are not whitelisted for this TLD.
+    *   Nameservers are not allow-listed for this TLD.
-    *   Nameservers not specified for domain on TLD with nameserver whitelist.
+    *   Nameservers not specified for domain on TLD with nameserver allow list.
     *   The requested domain name is on the premium price list, and this registrar has blocked premium registrations.
-    *   Registrant is not whitelisted for this TLD.
+    *   Registrant is not allow-listed for this TLD.
     *   Requested domain does not require a claims notice.
 *   2305
     *   The allocation token is not valid for this domain.